California Mother Talks to Teens About the Dangers of Distracted Driving

 - Auto accidents are the number one killer of teenagers.

-If you were seriously injured or lost a loved one due to an accident involving a distracted driver, the experienced and compassionate car accident attorneys at the Arnold Law Firm can help you get the justice and compensation you deserve.
+If you were seriously injured or lost a loved one due to an accident involving a distracted driver, an experienced and compassionate Sacramento, CA auto accident attorney at the Arnold Law Firm can help you get the justice and compensation you deserve.
 To schedule a free consultation, contact us today.